sergeyk/vislab/tasks.md

 - abstract the insertion of dataframes into mongo under vislab/collection, and make use of it in ui/app.py

 - make sure name of every dataset df index is "image_id"

-- a substantial number of flickr_80k images are now missing. should update dataset, or at least exclude the missing ones? can tell which are missing using the convert_gif function in bashrc

 ## Next